Effective as of: 09.01.2021

-All Department production file, database, and communications servers and all other critical network related equipment should be in secure environments; test files and equipment should be secured when possible, but less emphasis is put on these.
-In all situations, the list of individuals who have access to secured areas must be on file with the Chief Information Officer, Security Officer, and Associate Security Officer.
+All Department’s production files, databases, communications servers and all other critical network related equipment should be in secure environments; test files and equipment should be secured when possible, but less emphasis is put on these.
+In all situations, the list of individuals who have access to secured areas must be on file with the Chief Information Officer, Information Security Officer, and Associate Security Officer.

 Reasonable efforts should be made to safeguard individual workstations.
 Workstations can be secured by securing the rooms where they are located and by physically attaching them to tables or work areas so that special tools are required to remove them from the premises.
 AUA also requires the following: